DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 ## What you need to become an early years practitioner

+You can train to become an early years practioner as a postgraduate if you already have a degree, or as part of an undergraduate degree.

-To do postgraduate early years teacher training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.
+To do postgraduate training, you’ll need a bachelor’s degree or an equivalent including vocational, professional, and overseas qualifications.

 To start early years teacher training, you’ll need these qualifications (or to demonstrate an equivalent standard):